 We’ve listed below some of our favourite windy day things to do and hope you’ll have a lot of fun with these ideas too.

 - Watch branches and notice that they sway and bend in the wind.

 - See how fast the clouds are passing overhead.

-- Watch the long lawn grasses and see how they bends in waves like the sea.
+- Watch the long lawn grasses and see how they bend in waves like the sea.

-- Turn to face the wind and turn away from the wind feeling the wind on their faces and try to work out which direction it was coming from.
+- Turn to face the wind and turn away from the wind.
+Feel the wind on your face and try to work out which direction it is coming from.

 - Hold up fluffy dandelion heads and see if the wind blows the seeds away.

 - Look at how the wind blows the leaves about on the ground.
 If you are around buildings sometimes the wind blows the leaves around in circles.

 - Blow bubbles in the wind and see what happen.